 Group 3

 Preface This document specifies an electronic version of Chinese Checkers.
 Anyone with a basic knowledge of computers and board games is able to read this document.
-Introduction This is a game of Chinese Checkers that has been coded as a computer program, using the Java programming language.
+Introduction This system is a game of Chinese Checkers implemented as a computer program, using the Java programming language.
 Chinese Checkers is a strategy board game which can be played by two, three, four, or six people, and can be both played individually or with partners.
 The object of the game is to race pieces across a hexagram shaped board into the triangular shaped base across from your starting position.
-When looking for guidance on creating a board game, we looked online to sites such as YouTube and Udemy, where there are many videos about creating games such as Chess and Checkers, but there are few about Chinese Checkers.
-We believe choosing a slightly less common board game coupled with the fact that we will implement network support will allow us to stand out from the other games that are easily found online.
+There are few computer implementations of Chinese Checkers.
+We believe choosing a slightly less common board game coupled with the fact that we will implement network support will allow us to stand out from other games that are easily found online.
 The implementation of network support will likely be the most difficult aspect of our game to create, but it is also the most important aspect.
-One of the key differences between games like chess and chinese checkers is the number of players.
-Allowing players to play against other players across the internet with up to five other players is a unique aspect of this particular electronic board game.
-Glossary AI – Artificial Intelligence – Computer program that appears able to think for itself UI – User Interface – What is seen on screen, the board, pieces, and back drop User requirements definition Chinese checkers is played using the board in the image below.
+One of the key differences between games like chess and Chinese Checkers is the number of players.
+Allowing players to play against other players across the Internet with up to five other players is a unique aspect of this particular electronic board game.
+Glossary AI – Artificial Intelligence – Computer program that appears able to think for itself UI – User Interface – What is seen on screen, the board, pieces, and back drop User requirements definition Chinese Checkers is played using the board in the image below.
 It can be played with two, three, four, or six players, in teams of one, two, or three.
 For the six player game all triangles are used as starting areas.
 For the four player game, only two pairs of opposing triangles are used, for the two player game, only one.
 For the three player game three equidistant triangles are used.
-To start the game, each player is assigned a color from among the starting areas and the 10 pieces of that colour are placed in the corresponding triangle.
+To start the game, each player is assigned a color from among the starting areas and the 10 pieces of that color are placed in the corresponding triangle.

 Credit: Denise Krebs